kawamataryo/chikamichi/README.md

 # Chikamichi

 A very simple Chrome extension that enables fuzzy search of browsing histories and bookmark and tab.
 Inspired by [Sidekick](https://www.meetsidekick.com/) search dialog.
-The Japanese meaning of chikamichi is a shortcut.
+The Japanese meaning of `chikamichi` is a shorter way.

 ## ✨ Features